Sham1ko/iu-project-cs/README.md

    - Create an initial population of 50 schedules
    - Evolve them over 200 generations
    - Select the best schedule
-   - Save the result to `data/schedule.json`
+   - Save the result to a new version folder (e.g., `data/v1/`, `data/v2/`, etc.)
    - Create CSV files for convenient viewing
 3. Progress will be displayed every 20 generations
 4. Upon completion, the final fitness score will be shown

+**Version Management:**

+- Each generation creates a new versioned folder (v1, v2, v3, ...)
+- Previous results are never overwritten
+- You can compare different generations
+- All files for a generation are stored together in its version folder

 ### Output File Format: